kapsner/BiasCorrector/FAQ.md

 - must begin with '_CS', otherwise the file is going to be rejected during the data preprocessing step (CS is the short form of 'calibration step')
 - the placeholder '###' must be replaced with the respective degree of methylation of the calibration data contained in the specific file
 -- it can be or an integer number between 0 and 100 (integers < 0 or > 100 will be rejected during the data preprocessing step)
--- or a numeric number between 0 an 100, indicated by an underscore ('_') as decimal seperator (e.g. '12_5' meaning '12.5')
+-- or a numeric number between 0 an 100, indicated by an underscore ('_') as decimal separator (e.g. '12_5' meaning '12.5')

 Example: to upload a file for bias correction of type 2, that contains the calibration data for the calibration step '12.5' (true degree of calibration = 12.5) it need to be named the following:
   *'my-calibrationfile_CS12_5.csv'*

-## What is exactly being checked during BiasCorrector's data preprocessing?
+## What is exactly done during BiasCorrector's data preprocessing?

-Some of the preprocessing steps are applied to all uploaded files, some only to the experimental data, others only to type 2 input data.
-The following gives a structured overview over all preprocessing steps:

-*All uploaded files:*
-- the filename ends with '.csv' or '.CSV'

-*Experimental data:*

-- All files

-- Type 1:

-- Type 2:

-*Calibration data:*

-- All files

-- Type 1:

-- Type 2:
+During the preprocessing, all requirements on the input files as stated in [Do my input files need to be formated?](#do-my-input-files-need-to-be-formated) are checked.
+Furhtermore, the rowmeans of all CpG-columns are calculated for every provided file.

+If any of the abovementioned file requirements is not met, an error will occur, e.g. if any calibration step is not within the range of 0 <= CS <= 100 or if you provided less then four calibration steps with your input data.